Naturally Dyed Easter Eggs

 -1 tablespoon vinegar

-To dye your eggs GREYISH-BLUE:
+To dye your eggs GREY-BLUE:

--2-3 cups fresh or frozen blueberries
+-2-3 cups blueberries

 -2 cups water